victoriamwangi/Delani-Studio/README.md

 - HTML - which was used to build the structure of the pages.
 - CSS - which was used to style the entire page.
-- JS - used form validation, add interactivity such as clicking to view more information on elements and hover to show project names.
+- jQuery - used form validation, add interactivity such as clicking to view more information on elements and hover to show project names.
 - Boostrap 4 - to enable fast styling of the web pages and add responsiveness.

 ## Authors Info